ayonli/grpc-async/README.md

 declare global {
     // Instead of defining `services` as global constant, we define it as a
-    // namespace which contain sub namespace that corresponds the package name
+    // namespace which contains sub namespaces that corresponds the package name
     // in the .proto file.
     namespace services.examples {
         const Greeter: ServiceProxyOf<Greeter>;